My religion is very simple. My religion is kindness.

 Meditating in community

-We have people join us who have never meditated.
+At almost every sitting practice we have people join us who have never meditated before.
 We have people visit from other meditation communities as well as people who have dabbled in meditation on their own or who have a regular sitting practice at home but have never really been part of a community.
-Meditation with friends who share the same aspirations and intentions when they sit can be very powerful and supportive.
-This community of friends is called Sangha.
-It's considered to be one of three great "jewels" or precious ingredients that support us as we discover inner freedom.
+Meditating in a community of people who share the same aspirations and intentions can be very powerful and supportive.
+We call this kind of fellowship, Sangha.
+It's considered to be one of three great "jewels" or precious ingredients that support us as we progress on the path of awakening..

 Do I have to "be Buddhist?"